-While the use of natural products lowers the cost of cancer care, their clinical use is limited due to their low solubility, rapid metabolism, and poor bioavailability[93].
+While the se of natural products lowers the cost of cancer care, their clinical use is limited due to their low solubility, rapid metabolism, and poor bioavailability[93].
 Although natural products have significant effects in vitro using cell cultures, as well as in vivo in animal models, their clinical efficacy is low[94].
 For instance, genistein inhibits breast and prostate cancer cells by regulating vital genes involved in cell proliferation, apoptosis, the cell cycle, oncogenesis, and signaling pathways[95].
-However, the clinical trial did not reveal breast cancer inhibition in healthy high-risk Western women, suggesting its low efficacy is poor bioavailability due to extensive phase II metabolism via glucuronidation and sulfonation in the intestine and liver[97].
+However, the clinical trial did not reveal breast cancer inhibition in healthy high-risk Western women, suggesting its low efficacy in breast cancer therapy[96].
+The limiting for genistein efficacy is poor bioavailability due to extensive phase II metabolism via glucuronidation and sulfonation in the intestine and liver[97].

-Curcumin is a well-known chemopreventive compound found in turmeric species and exhibits numerous in vitro and in vivo anticancer activities in various types of cancer[82].
-However, studies in humans have revealed poor bioavailability, even at high doses (12 g/day).
+Curcumin is a well-known chemopre 13 tive compound found in turmeric species and exhibits numerous in vitro and in vivo anticancer activities in various types of cancer 149 However, studies in humans have revealed poor bioavailability, even at high doses (12 g/day).
 The low curcumin plasma level is a consequence of poor absorption, low aqueous solubility, and extensive metabolism, resulting in its rapid elimination from the human body[98].
 Although curcumin is considered safe to consume and pharmacologically active against cancer, its pharmacokinetic properties revealed poor bioavailability after oral administration in human studies.
-One study suggested that 1.0 g/kg of curcumin provided 0.13 g/mL in the plasma after 15 min, reaching a maximum of 0.22 $\mu$ g/mL after 1 h, followed by a rapid decline to below the limit of detection within 6 h[98].
+One study suggested that 1.0 g/kg of curcumin provided 0.13 g/mL in the plasma after 15 min, reaching a maximum of 0.22 μ g/mL after 1 h, followed by a rapid decline to below the limit of detection within 6 h[98].
 Therefore, designing a curcumin delivery system with good bioavailability is a promising strategy for cancer chemoprevention.

-Another strategy to improve natural product bioavailability is to use nanotechnology.
-Unfortunately, drug nano-formulations can raise toxicity levels and are often rapidly eliminated by the mononuclear phagocytic system[93].
-Currently, exosome delivery is considered a novel strategy for improving the pharmacokinetics of natural products.
+Another strategy to improve natural product bioavailability is to use nanotechnolog of Unfortunately, drug nano-formulations can raise toxicity levels and are often rapidly eliminated by the mononuclear phagocytic system [63].
+Currently, exosome delivery is considered a novel strategy for improving the pharmacokinet [63] of natural products.
 Exosomes are extracellular vesicles with 30-150 nm in diameter secreted by various types of cells, including cancer cells.
 They have a high drug-carrying capacity that is non-immunogenic and have a low-toxicity profile.
 Exosomes extend drug circulation in the blood, reducing the elimination rate and protecting drugs from degradation.
 Thus, application of this exosome and the functional and safety properties of exosome delivery should be elucidated[99].